newrelic/sidecar/README.md

 Monitoring It
 -------------

-The logging output is pretty (too?) verbose and contains lots of information about what's going on and what the current state is.
-Or you can use the web interface.
+The logging output is pretty good in the normal `info` level.
+It can be made quite verbose in `debug` mode, and contains lots of information about what's going on and what the current state is.
+The web interface also contains a lot of runtime information on the cluster and the services.
+If you are running HAproxy, it's also recommneded that you expose the HAproxy stats port on 3212 so that Sidecar can find it.

 Currently the web interface runs on port 7777 on each machine that runs `sidecar`.

-The `/services` endpoint is a very textual web interface for humans.
-The `/services.json` endpoint is JSON-encoded.
+The `/ui/services` endpoint is a very textual web interface for humans.
+The `/api/services.json` endpoint is JSON-encoded.
 The JSON is still pretty-printed so it's readable by humans.

 Sidecar API
 -----------